Barnet Property Investment: Best Buy-to-Let Areas 2025

 Gross Rental Yields in Barnet (%)

 The data represents the average gross rental yields across different postcode districts in Barnet, calculated using a snapshot of current properties for sale and properties for rent.
-These figures are based on asking prices.
+These figures are based on asking prices and asking rents.

 Rank | Area | Gross Rental Yield |